dongdongzhou1017/MobileSleepNet/README.md

 # MobileSleepNet
-Codes and Video demonstration for the paper titled "MobileSleepNet: A Deployment-Oriented Framework for Real-Time Sleep Staging on Mobile Devices".
+Codes and Video demonstration for the paper titled "MobileSleepNet: A Deployment-Oriented Framework for Sleep Staging on Mobile Devices".

 This paper has been submitted to IEEE Journal of Biomedical and Health Informatics (IEEE JBHI).